microsoft/SWE-bench-Live/README.md

 pip install -e .
 ```

+> [!NOTE]
-Note: Though this eval script has ensured backward compatibility with SWE-bench-Live/SWE-bench-Live (Python-only, the NIPS paper version), which uses swebench library for evaluation, if you want to evaluate on SWE-bench-Live/SWE-bench-Live (Python), for fair comparison we still recommend you to go to our old [Python-only branch](https://github.com/microsoft/SWE-bench-Live/blob/python-only/README.md) and follow the old evaluation method.
+> Though this eval script has ensured backward compatibility with SWE-bench-Live/SWE-bench-Live (Python-only, the NIPS paper version), which uses swebench library for evaluation, if you want to evaluate on SWE-bench-Live/SWE-bench-Live (Python), for fair comparison we still recommend you to go to our old [Python-only branch](https://github.com/microsoft/SWE-bench-Live/blob/python-only/README.md) and follow the old evaluation method.

 The below eval script is more suitable for our new datasets SWE-bench-Live/MultiLang and SWE-bench-Live/Windows.